 What are Qualifying Life Events?

-If you’ve had any of these Qualifying Life Events in the past 60 days, you can enroll during a Special Enrollment Period:
+If you’ve experienced any of these Qualifying Life Events in the past 60 days, you’re eligible to enroll in a health plan during a Special Enrollment Period (SEP):